Life is full of necessary expenses. But with a tough economy, it's not always easy to make ends meet. That's why I use cashback sites.

 Let's take a look at the best cashback websites.

-Signing up is as easy as entering your email, setting a password and copying a Captcha code off the joining screen.
+How do I signup?
+Signing up for Ebates is as easy as entering your email, setting a password and copying a Captcha code off the joining screen.
 You can even register using your Facebook or Google profile.
 Once in, you can set your address and choose whether to receive your cashback as a “Big Fat Check” or via PayPal.

 Ebates also rewards you for successful referrals.
 The rate of these referral rewards changes fairly often, but they usually increase the more referrals you make – up to a total of $75 for your third.